 Chinese Herbal Medicine in the UK

 This module will look at issues that concern the practice of Chinese herbal medicine (CHM) in the UK at present, to include: the legal and political context of CHM in the UK and Europe; pharmacology, pharmacognosy, toxicology, CITES, quality assurance and quality control; inter-professional working; codes of ethics and practice; and research methods and issues.
-There will be field trips to Bristol Herb Garden, Royal Botanical Gardens Kew and Avicenna (Centre for Chinese Medicine).
+There will be field trips to Bristol Herb Garden and Royal Botanical Gardens Kew.

 Chinese Herbs and Formulae

 This is the first module of the Chinese Herbal Medicine MSc course.
 Building on your foundation CM skills, you will develop and refine your understanding and articulation of aetiological and pathological processes while you learn the 150 most common herbs and 50 main formulae within treatment categories, patterns and common diseases.
 You will be introduced to the phytochemistry, pharmacodynamics and pharmacokinetics of herbs and be introduces to dispensary preparation.

 This module involves the exploration and innovation of formulae from the perspective of Chinese Medicine bianbing (disease categories) and explores diseases recognised in the West but not traditionally described in Chinese medicine (eg post-viral syndrome, autoimmune disease, dermatology).
 You will be expected to evaluate, challenge, modify and develop theory and practice and apply critical enquiry into both traditional and modern theories in the light of new research.
 This module includes clinical practice.

 Postgraduate Research Methods